 USING WIFI IN PUBLIC PLACES

-Using an unsecured network in a public place can be risky as unauthorised people may try to intercept anything you are doing online.
-We recommend you only connect to secure wireless networks that you trust, and to always be aware of the risks associated with using public Wi-Fi.
+Using an unsecured network in a public place can be risky as unauthorised people may try to intercept anything you’re doing online.
+We recommend you only connect to secure wireless networks that you trust, and to always be aware of the risks associated with using public WiFi.

 Phishing is the practice of tricking someone into giving confidential information.
 Examples include falsely claiming to be a legitimate company when sending an e-mail to a user, in an attempt to get the user to send private information that will be used for identity theft and fraud.
-We will never ask you to send any personal details via email.
-If we require such details, for security reasons we will ask you to contact us by phone.
-Should you receive an email claiming to be from Trendco or Aderans UK requesting this kind of information, please do not respond, but do let us know about it.
+We’ll never ask you to send any personal details via email.
+If we require such details, for security reasons we’ll ask you to contact us by phone.
+Should you receive an email claiming to be from Trendco or Aderans UK requesting this kind of information, please don’t respond, but do let us know about it.

 OTHER APPLICABLE TERMS

 This Policy forms part of our overall Terms & Conditions of Use, which also apply to your use of our websites.
 This can be viewed on any of our websites.

 The Terms & Conditions of Use incorporate the following applicable terms: